 Your guide to the finest needles in town for creative (and permanent) body art

 It’s a rarity these days to walk down a street in Singapore without coming across someone decorated with some form of ink, whether visible or discreet.
 In the same vein, the city has no shortage of great tattoo parlours for all your inking endeavours.
-If you’re looking to finally get your inaugural piece or grow your collection of storied body art, this list of awesome tattoo artists in Singapore will put you in the right place, and hands.
+If you’re looking to finally get your inaugural piece or grow your collection of storied body art, this list of awesome tattoo studios and artists in Singapore will put you in the right place, and hands.